Ahmed-Niyaz/react-25-5-timer-app/README.md

 # Drum Machine App

-This project is a timer application that allows users to start, stop, and reset a timer.
+This is a timer application that allows users to start, stop, and reset a timer.
 The app is built with React.

 ## Demo